SuperOfficeDocs/superoffice-docs/docs/document/cloud/g-suite/index.md

 * Access to a flexible intranet system
 * And much, much more!

-### How is a Google Account different from a G Suite account?
+### How is a Google Account different from a Google Workspace account?

-Although G Suite and Google Accounts allow you to access several of the same Google products, they're different types of accounts.
+Although Google Workspace and Google Accounts allow you to access several of the same Google products, they're different types of accounts.
 A Google Account is a unified sign-in system that provides access to a variety of free Google consumer products - such as Gmail, Google Groups, Google Shopping List, Picasa, Web & App Activity, and Blogger - administered by Google.
-G Suite provides access to products powered by Google but administered by your organization.
+Google Workspace provides access to products powered by Google but administered by your organization.

 ### Not sure what kind of account you have?

 If you’re able to [edit your account recovery options][3], then you have a Google Account.
-If you sign in to your account to the [account recovery options page][4] and receive a message with details to contact your administrator, then you have a G Suite account.
+If you sign in to your account to the [account recovery options page][4] and receive a message with details to contact your administrator, then you have a Google Workspace account.

-You may also check the domain name via G Suite Toolbox Dig (Google MX record lookup tool):
+You may also check the domain name via Google Workspace Toolbox Dig (Google MX record lookup tool):

 1. [Go to Dig][5].
 2. Type in your domain.